Kyslik/laravel-filterable/README.md

 composer require kyslik/laravel-filterable
 ```

 Laravel will discover the package by itself.
-If you feel old-school disable auto-discovery and add `Kyslik\LaravelFilterable\FilterableServiceProvider::class` to the providers array in your `config/app.php`.
+If you feel old-school, disable auto-discovery and add `Kyslik\LaravelFilterable\FilterableServiceProvider::class` to the providers array in your `config/app.php`.

 ## Before we start

-Package lets us create & apply two kinds of filters **custom** and **generic**.
+Package lets us create & apply two kinds of filters: **custom** and **generic**.

 ### Custom filters

 **Custom** filters are just like in Jeffrey's video.
 We define our logic on builder instance and package will apply it via [local scope](https://laravel.com/docs/5.5/eloquent#local-scopes).
-Lets say we want to display recently created records.
+Let's say we want to display recently created records.
 We create method `recent($minutes = null)` inside our filter class, this method returns Builder instance:

 ```php
 public function recent($minutes = null)